 I don’t have a National Insurance number and the form won’t submit without one.

 In order to work in the UK, you will need to apply for a National Insurance number.
 However, you are still eligible to apply for the job.
-Please write ‘pending’ in the relevant box on the application form, and inform your supervisor as soon as you receive your NI number.
-For more information please visit https://www.gov.uk/apply-national-insurance-number
+Please write ‘pending’ in the relevant box on the application form, and inform the campaign manager as soon as you receive your NI number.
+For more information please visit https://www.gov.uk/apply-national-insurance-number.

 Do you want to see my CV?